Public Relations and Advertising (B.A.)

 This is the only program in public relations and advertising at any SUNY college that is affiliated with the Accrediting Council on Education in Journalism and Mass Communications.
 Only a handful of other undergraduate programs in New York State are accredited.

-Students in public communication prepare for careers in public relations and advertising, as well as fundraising, organizational communication, research, lobbying, marketing communication, and other fields that require a liberal arts education enhanced with communication expertise.
+Students in public relations and advertising prepare for careers in public relations, social media and advertising, as well as fundraising, organizational communication, research, lobbying, marketing communication, and other fields that require a liberal arts education enhanced with communication expertise.

-The profile of a successful public communication graduate is a person with strong writing and speaking proficiency, keen ethical insight, competence in research and planning, and skill in working effectively both independently and in teams.
+The profile of a successful public relations and advertising graduate is a person with strong writing and speaking proficiency, keen ethical insight, competence in research and planning, and skill in working effectively both independently and in teams.

 Only grades of C or higher may be applied toward requirements for any communication degree; courses with lower grades must be repeated.
 Consistent with standards of the Accrediting Council for Education in Journalism and Mass Communication, the number of communication courses that students may take is capped, encouraging a broad-based liberal arts education.
 The department encourages students to take minors or second majors and requires evidence of an academic concentration or area of expertise outside the Communication Department.